swaptacular/swpt_login/README.md

 # would be something like this: "http://hydra:4445/admin/".
 HYDRA_ADMIN_URL=http://hydra:4445/

 # The prefix added the user ID to form the Oauth2 subject field.
-Should be
+Must be
 # either "creditors:" or "debtors:".
 For example, if SUBJECT_PREFIX=creditors:,
 # the OAuth2 subject for the user with ID=1234 would be "creditors:1234".
 SUBJECT_PREFIX=debtors: